 - 4.597% on taxable income between $104,251 and $208,500.

 - 4.997% on taxable income of $208,501 and above.

 Ohio state tax returns are due April 15 or the next business day if that date falls on a weekend or holiday.

 Several cities also levy municipal income taxes.
 Forms for these can be found on the Ohio tax website.

-Counties and regional transit authorities also may levy sales tax.
-The taxing jurisdictions may only enact sales tax rates changes effective at the start of any calendar quarter.
+Counties and regional transit authorities also may levy sales and use tax.
+The taxing jurisdictions may only enact sales tax rate changes effective at the start of any calendar quarter.